zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 where sample locations \\(\bm{y_i}\\) are distributed according to the [PDF](https://en.wikipedia.org/wiki/Probability_density_function) \\(p\\).
 We slightly abuse the notation by defining the corresponding distance along the ray using non-bold \\(y_i\\).

-We can [importance sample](http://www.pbr-book.org/3ed-2018/Monte_Carlo_Integration/Importance_Sampling.html) (distribute the samples according to the PDF) the integrand in several ways.
+We can [importance sample](http://www.pbr-book.org/3ed-2018/Monte_Carlo_Integration/Importance_Sampling.html) the integrand (distribute  samples according to the PDF) in several ways.
 Ideally, we would like to make the PDF proportional to the product of all terms of the integrand.
 However, unless we use [path guiding](https://cgg.mff.cuni.cz/~jirka/path-guiding-in-production/2019/index.htm), that is typically not possible.
 We will focus on the technique called [free path sampling](https://cs.dartmouth.edu/~wjarosz/publications/novak18monte.html) that makes the PDF proportional to the analytic product \\(\mu_t T\\) (effectively, by assuming that the rest of the integrand varies slowly; in practice, this may or may not be the case - for example, for regions near light sources, [equiangular sampling](http://library.imageworks.com/pdfs/imageworks-library-importance-sampling-of-area-lights-in-participating-media.pdf) can give vastly superior results).

-In order to turn it into a valid PDF, it must normalized using the Equation 13:
+In order to turn it into a valid PDF, the product must be normalized using the Equation 13:

 $$ \tag{19} p(y | \lbrace \bm{x}, \bm{v} \rbrace)
     = \frac{\mu_t(\bm{y}) T(\bm{x}, \bm{y})}{\int\_{\bm{x}}^{\bm{y\_{vol}}} \mu_t(\bm{u}) T(\bm{x}, \bm{u}) du}